OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 a user experience that meets or exceeds that of ArcMap.

 The MapWindow Lite desktop program that is the focus of this guide is just one part of a larger Open Source project.
-The core software is also available as an ActiveX component (called MapWinGIS), allowing programmers to develop customized GIS applications.
+The core software is also available as an ActiveX component (called MapWinGIS, download it at https://mapwingis.codeplex.com/releases), allowing programmers to develop customized GIS applications.
 It is also possible for advanced users to modify and extend the desktop program to fit individual needs.
 More information on the MapWindow project and its various facets can be obtained from the MapWindow website: http://www.mapwindow.org/